 PIPE BURSTING / SPLITTING - INSTALLATION PROCEDURE

-Steel rods are inserted into the existing pipe from the pulling shaft.
-The rods are connected together using different types of connections.
-When the rods reach the insertion shaft, the bursting head is connected to the rods and the new pipe is connected to the rear of the head.
-A hydraulic unit in the pulling shaft pulls the rods one rod at a time, and the rod sections are removed.
-The bursting head and the new pipe are pulled with the rod or the cable fracturing the existing pipe and pushing the debris to the surrounding soil.
-The process continues until the bursting head reaches the pulling shaft, where it is separated from the new pipe.
-If a cable or winch is used instead of a rod assembly, the pulling process continues with minimum interruption, but the force available for the operation is less.
+Steel rods or cables are inserted into the existing pipe from the pulling shaft.
+When the rods or cable reach the insertion shaft, the bursting head is connected to them and the new pipe is connected to the rear of the head.
+A hydraulic unit in the pulling shaft pulls the rods or cable.
+The bursting/splitting head and the new PE100 pipe are pulled with the rod or the cable, fracturing or cutting the existing pipe and pushing the debris to the surrounding soil.
+The process continues until the bursting/splitting head reaches the pulling shaft, where it is separated from the new pipe.
+If a cable or winch is used the pulling process continues with minimum interruption, but the force available for the operation is less. if a rod assembly is used the pulling process is interrupted as each rod is removed and the string reconnected, but the pulling force can be greater.

 The continuous display and recording of the pulling force on the PE pipe at the winch is important in order to ensure that it cannot be subjected to and damaged by excessive pulling forces.
 In some countries (Germany, Spain & UK) the tensile forces on the new pipe must be monitored throughout the pipe bursting/splitting process.
-Measurement of tensile force is not feasible with dynamic pipe bursting methods so a weak link can be incorporated at the pulling head; this is normal practice in the US gas industry, for example.
-The weak link will fail under high tension thus providing overload protection but precautions should be taken to arrest the winch wire which may fly at high speed into, and if not contained possibly out of, the exit excavation.
+Measurement of tensile force is not feasible with dynamic pipe bursting methods.

 PIPE BURSTING / SPLITTING - EQUIPMENT